webmasterar/lineartimehammingsearch/README.md

 Initializing the table requires time *O(|A|)=O(|A|[m/w])*, and reading the pattern and marking the positions requires *O(m)=O(m.[m/w])* time.
 We use the *bitwise-OR* operation to add 1s to the computer word of each letter.
-Here is the psuedo-code:
+Here is the pseudo-code:

 ```
 P <- a list of words of size |A| initialized to 0